Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Pixel RateThe GeForce GTX 1050 Ti is quite a bit (approximately 135%) faster with regards to anti-aliasing than the Radeon RX 550, and also capable of handling higher resolutions better. (explain)
+Pixel RateThe GeForce GTX 1050 Ti will be quite a bit (more or less 135%) faster with regards to AA than the Radeon RX 550, and also will be capable of handling higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison